dalathegreat/Nissan-LEAF-Battery-Upgrade/README.md

 ## Wiring in the hardware
-When installing the 2-port into the vehicle, here are the wiring instructions:
+When installing the 2-port into the vehicle, here are the wiring instructions.
+Note the colors of the wires coming from the CAN bridge can vary depending on production date.
+It is best to go via labels from the backside of the bridge instead.

 - Red wire #1 -> +12V constant (fuse with 3A)
 - Red wire #2 -> +12V constant (fuse with 3A, join together with other red wire)
-- Purple -> EV-CAN Low, Green wire (battery side)
+- CAN-1L (Purple?) -> EV-CAN Low, Green wire (battery side)
-- Green -> EV-CAN High, Blue wire (battery side)
+- CAN-1H (Green?) -> EV-CAN High, Blue wire (battery side)
-- Yellow -> EV-CAN Low, Green wire (vehicle side)
+- CAN-2L (Yellow?) -> EV-CAN Low, Green wire (vehicle side)
-- Blue -> EV-CAN High, Blue wire (vehicle side)
+- CAN-2H (Blue?) -> EV-CAN High, Blue wire (vehicle side)
 - Black -> Ground
 - Black -> Ground